lucjonker/water-animation-interaction-CSEBEP/README.md

 # water-animation-interaction-CSEBEP
-Water Animation and Interaction code produced as a part of the TU/Delft Computer Science and Engineering bachelor research project.
+Water Animation and Interaction code produced as a part of the TU/Delft Computer Science and Engineering Research Project CSE3000, 2022.